pudeIko/piva/docs/source/plottool.rst

 .. note::

-    Many more options are embedded in :class:`pyqtgraph.PlotWidget` object and can be accessed by clicking right mouse button on the panel.
+    Many more options are embedded in :class:`pyqtgraph.PlotWidget` object and can be accessed by clicking on the panel with a right mouse button.